GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: GASTRO library

 \subsection{Merger impact parameters}

-In this paper, we focus on two orbital scenarios involving two merger timescales: one at 2.6 Gyr and another at 1.5 Gyr.
-We set the dwarf at a distance from the center of the host galaxy of 200 kpc and 150 kpc, for the former and the latter respectively.
+In this paper, we focus on two orbital scenarios involving two merger timescales: one at $\sim 3$ Gyr and another at $\sim 2$ Gyr.
+Throughout the text we will refer to this timescale as the ``merging time", which is when the dwarf is completely disrupted.
+We set the dwarf at a distance from the center of the host galaxy of 200 kpc and 150 kpc, for the former and the latter.
 In both scenarios the initial circularity of the orbit, $\eta\equiv L_z/L_c(E)$, is set to 0.3, where $L_z$ is the z-component of the angular momentum and $L_c(E)$ is the angular momentum of circular motion for an orbit of energy $E$ in the Galactic plane.
 Finally, all dwarf-models have their orbit inclination relative to the host galaxy's mid-plane set to $15^{\circ}$.
 We note that \citet{naidu+2021_nbody}, using pure $N$-body models, found that the optimal initial orbital conditions were: $r_{gc} = 150$ kpc, orbit circularity 0.5 and orbit inclination $15^{\circ}$.
 While we show here scenarios with the same initial $r_{gc}$ and orbit inclination, our models differ in orbit circularity.
-This particular choice is based on preliminary analysis of the effects on the host galaxy disc depending on the initial orbit circularity of the satellite.
-Nonetheless, in the Appendix \ref{fig:appen:enlz} we show models \dtwo\, and \dthr with $\eta =0.5$ and it is clear that they also have qualitatively similar trends in the Energy-$L_z$ space as the models discussed in the main text.
+This particular choice is based on preliminary analysis of the effects on the host galaxy disk depending on the initial orbit circularity of the satellite.
+Nonetheless, in Figure \ref{fig:appen:enlz} we show models in which satellites \dtwo\, and \dthr\, are placed on orbits with $\eta =0.5$ and it is clear that they also have qualitatively similar trends in the Energy-$L_z$ space as the models discussed in the main text.
 In the next section, we study the evolution of the dwarf properties in each model.
-Given our present focus on the properties of the stellar halo, the study of the impact of the GSE-like mergers on the evolution of the Galactic disc is left to a separate paper.
+Given our present focus on the properties of the stellar halo, the study of the impact of the GSE-like mergers on the evolution of the Galactic disk is left to a separate paper.